drone-plugins/drone-docker/DOCS.md

 * `repo` - repository name for the image
 * `tag` - repository tag for the image
 * `insecure` - enable insecure communication to this registry
+* `mirror` - use a mirror registry instead of pulling images directly from the central Hub
 * `storage_driver` - use `aufs`, `devicemapper`, `btrfs` or `overlay` driver
 * `archive` - save and restore image layers to/from a tarred archive
     * `file` - absolute or relative path to archive file